lenh0205/dotnetDoc/LINQ.md

 * with large datasets or remote databases, it minimizes the number of times application needs to communicate with the database, reducing network latency and overhead.

 ## IQueryable vs IEnumerable
-* In most cases, you'll be working with IQueryable in Entity Framework, as it provides better performance by pushing the query execution to the database server
+* In most cases, you'll be working with IQueryable in Entity Framework (querying against a database using LINQ to Entities)
+* provides better performance by pushing the query execution to the database server

 * IEnumerable is used for querying in-memory collections or when the data source is already loaded
 * DbSet<T> / DbContext.Set<T> is IQueryable<T> object / `IQueryable data source`

 ### IQueryable
 * The `IQueryable` interface represents a **`queryable data source`** (System.
 Linq)
 * IQueryable inherit IEnumerable -> possesses all features of IEnumerable
-* It is commonly used when querying against a database using LINQ to Entities (Entity Framework)

 * `Deferred execution` is not possible
 * support `lazy loading`
 * Custom queries are supported with the help of CreateQuery as well as Execute methods